andersonjpark/landslide_ML/README.md

 2. Modifying the latitude and longitude calculation while clustering (considering that earth is a sphere)
 3. Find the best number of clusters using kmeans.score() (so far I just set the number of cluster as 5)
 4. Increasing the size of the dataset
-5. Adding scatter plot of the clustering for visualization
+5. Adding scatter plot of the clustering for visualization [DONE]